Cisco-Talos/DynDataResolver/README.md

 ---

-Release date Version 1.0.2 beta: 21th of December 2020 17:00 CET
+Release date Version 1.0.2 beta: 17th of December 2020 15:00 CET

 New features:
 Start address - The instrumentation/analysis starts at this address Break address - The instrumentation and execution of the sample process stops here

-You can find a detailed description of the 1.0.2 features here https://blog.talosintelligence.com/2020/12/ddr102beta.html
+You can find a detailed description of the 1.0.2 features here at release time https://blog.talosintelligence.com/2020/12/ddr102beta.html

 ---